acuvity/minibridge/README.md

 You can then start Minibridge, using either the aio or backend subcommand, with the following arguments:

-    minibridge aio --apex-url id.acuvity.ai --apex-token $APPTOKEN
+    minibridge aio --policer-url https://policer.acme.com/police --policer-token $APPTOKEN

-Once integrated, any command received by the backend is first forwarded to Apex (Acuvity’s policy engine) for analysis.
-Apex evaluates the request against the configured security and access policies.
+Once integrated, any command received by the backend is first forwarded to a Policer for authentication and/or analysis.

 If the request is denied, Minibridge will not forward it to the MCP server.
 Instead, it will return a descriptive MCP error to the client, indicating why